About the Department of Orthopaedic Surgery

 Educating and mentoring a future generation of orthopaedic specialists is a high priority for our department.
 We feature a broad, rich educational program for medical students, residents and fellows.

 As faculty of the Keck School of Medicine of USC, our physicians also engage in research that directly benefits patients.

 Facts & Figures

 - The department’s chair, Jay R. Lieberman, MD, is a past president of the American Association of Hip and Knee Surgeons.
-Jeffrey Wang, MD, is in the presidential line of the North American Spine Society.
+Jeffrey Wang, MD, is the president of the North American Spine Society.
 These are just some of numerous national and international leadership positions held by our faculty members.